Update now! WordPress hackers target Easy WP SMTP plugin

 Two hacking companies had been spotted targeting websites strolling unpatched versions of the WordPress plugin Easy WP SMTP.

-Easy WP for SMTP, which has more than three hundred 000 installs, is advertised as a plugin that shall we WordPress sites route their bulk emails through a good SMTP server to ensure they aren’t spamholed with the aid of suspicious electronic mail carriers.
+Easy WP for SMTP, which has more than three hundred 000 installs, is advertised as a plugin that shall help WordPress sites route their bulk emails through a good SMTP server to ensure they aren’t spamholed with the aid of suspicious electronic mail carriers.

 Unfortunately, model 1.3.9 is susceptible to a protection flaw that allows attackers to set up regular subscriber money owed with hidden admin powers or hijack sites to serve malicious redirects.